Fall of Barcelona: Tuesday, 17 January

-The Ministry of Interior issued a decree which envisioned sealing of private-held radio receivers.
-The measure was officially explained as a response to a flood of rumours, including the most wild ones, which were often repeated after the Nationalist radio broadcasts; it was also intended to prevent a would-be panic.
+The Ministry of Interior issued a decree which envisioned seizure of private-held radio receivers.
+The measure was officially explained as a response to a flood of rumours, including the wildest ones, which were often repeated after the Nationalist radio broadcasts; it was also intended to prevent a would-be panic.
 Owners were supposed to present their receivers in specified points of the city within 4 days, yet it is not clear how many inhabitants complied.
-The prime minister Negrin called the president Manuel Azaña and given the pace of Nationalist advance suggested the president leaves his residence, some 30 km north-west of Barcelona, and moves to a safer place.
+The prime minister Negrin called the president Manuel Azaña and given the pace of Nationalist advance suggested the president leave his residence, some 30 km north-west of Barcelona, and move to a safer place.

 As during the previous few days, a number of rallies were organised by various organisations and informal groupings; speakers assured their audiences that Republican resistance was insurmountable and that the enemy stood no chance of taking Barcelona, though they also called for mobilisation and total support for the war effort.
 Messages of support from abroad, usually from various Communist parties, were read.
 It is not clear how many inhabitants indeed believed these statements.
-Many preferred to believe various rumours which started to circulate, especially that France was going to intervene and send its troops, establishing sort of a protectorate.
+Many preferred to believe various rumours which started to circulate, especially that France was going to intervene and send its troops, establishing a sort of protectorate.
 Elaborate details were being added, e.g. that colonial Senegalese units would be deployed in Catalonia.
-The possibility of a would-be French intervention was considered also in diplomatic circles.
+The possibility of a would-be French intervention was also considered in diplomatic circles.